 To prevent the siren fans freezing with ice and snow, each end has a 1000 Watt heater, with an element similar to those in an electric kettle.
 These are controlled by a thermostat mounted near to the siren.

 The first photograph in the Gallery shows two new heater units.
 The second are the heaters removed from a siren but still connected together with electrical conduit.

 The gallery includes four photographs of an original thermostat, showing the outer box closed and opened to reveal the thermostat.
 The bimetal strip and contacts are inside the curved black plastic moulding.
 On the rear of the moulding are two resistor coils, these are used to reduce the thermal hysteresis (the difference between turn on and turn off temperature) of the thermostat.
-This is common technique used on mechanical thermostats including domestic devices.
-Modern electronic thermostats do not suffer this problem, the opposite is true, so the controller has to add in a little hysteresis to avoid the heater / boiler switching rapidly on and off.
+This is a common technique used on mechanical thermostats including domestic devices.
+Modern electronic thermostats suffer from this problem too, so the controller has to add in a little hysteresis to avoid the heater / boiler switching rapidly on and off.